Sammy has begun second grade!

 I love my Vitamix, especially for its ability to blend together a delicious and healthy breakfast for multiple kids.
 Ultimately, that's why we invested in this powerful machine.
 The Nutribullet wasn't cutting it for making big-batch smoothies anymore!

-So, in asking my kids which smoothies are their favorites, here's how the polls came back:
+So, in asking my kids which smoothies are their favorites, here's how the polls came back, beginning with number five:

 Free of both bananas and nuts, this allergy-friendly smoothie is creamy, filling, and oh so scrumptious.